Performance in the Department of Music

 Performance studies can be continued in years 2 and 3, either on the same instrument(s) as in year 1, or in a different tradition.
 Instead of classes on campus, students take individual or small group lessons with a private teacher; these lessons are paid for, up to a set limit, by the Department.
 At the end of year 3, students are expected to present a public performance as part of their examination.

-In the MMus Ethnomusicology, students may take Performance as an option.
-In the MMus Performance, they must do so, and in addition take courses in Performance Theory and Performance as Research.
+In the MA Music (Ethnomusicology pathway), students may take Performance as an option.
+In the MA Music (Performance Pathway), they must do so, and in addition take courses in Performance Theory and Performance as Research.
 In both MMus programmes, performance is taught by individual or small group lessons with a private teacher; these lessons are paid for, up to a set limit, by the Department.
 Students are expected to present a public performance as part of their examination.

 Instruments studied by recent BA, BMus and MMus students included: